VE3XLT/uv-k5-firmware-custom/README.md

 # Open re-implementation of the Quansheng UV-K5/K6/5R v2.1.27 firmware

-This repository is a fork of [Egzumer custom firmware](https://github.com/egzumer/uv-k5-firmware-custom), who was a merge of [OneOfEleven custom firmware](https://github.com/OneOfEleven/uv-k5-firmware-custom) with [fagci spectrum analizer](https://github.com/fagci/uv-k5-firmware-fagci-mod/tree/refactor) plus my few changes.
+This repository is a fork of [Armel custom firmware](https://github.com/armel/uv-k5-firmware-custom), which is a fork of [Egzumer custom firmware](https://github.com/egzumer/uv-k5-firmware-custom), who was a merge of [OneOfEleven custom firmware](https://github.com/OneOfEleven/uv-k5-firmware-custom) with [fagci spectrum analizer](https://github.com/fagci/uv-k5-firmware-fagci-mod/tree/refactor) plus my few changes.

 All is a cloned and customized version of DualTachyon's open firmware found [here](https://github.com/DualTachyon/uv-k5-firmware) ... a cool achievement !

 > [!NOTE]
-> EN - About Chirp, as many others firmwares, you need to use a dedicated driver available on [this repository](https://github.com/armel/uv-k5-chirp-driver).
+> EN - About Chirp, as many others firmwares, you need to use a dedicated driver available on [this repository](https://github.com/VE3XLT/uv-k5-chirp-driver).
 >
-> _FR - A propos de Chirp, comme beaucoup d'autres firmwares, vous devez utiliser un pilote dédié disponible sur [ce dépôt](https://github.com/armel/uv-k5-chirp-driver)._
+> _FR - A propos de Chirp, comme beaucoup d'autres firmwares, vous devez utiliser un pilote dédié disponible sur [ce dépôt](https://github.com/VE3XLT/uv-k5-chirp-driver)._

 > [!WARNING]
 > EN - THIS FIRMWARE HAS NO REAL BRAIN.
 PLEASE USE YOUR OWN.
 Use this firmware at your own risk (entirely).
 There is absolutely no guarantee that it will work in any way shape or form on your radio(s), it may even brick your radio(s), in which case, you'd need to buy another radio.